BrianWhelanDublin/milestone-project-3/TESTING.md

         </div>

     - I received one warning for a heading element in the likes section.
+    - I've changed this section into a div and it has removed the warning.

       - <div float="left">
         <img src="readme-images/validators/html/warning.png" alt="Image of html warning" width="500px" height="280px" />